Prepare Now: California Climate Laws Impact Thousands of Businesses

 Reporting FrequencyAnnual

-Disclosure Process Companies must submit data to a publicly available database managed and overseen by an organization contracted by the state
+Disclosure Process Companies must submit data to an emissions reporting organization to be contracted by the state board

 Noncompliance PenaltiesUp to $500,000